nonoo/ntimelapse/README.md

 Scripts for processing webcam and sound uploads, generating and uploading timelapse videos to YouTube.

+You can see the scripts in action on [webcam.nonoo.hu](http://webcam.nonoo.hu).

 ## Usage

 There are two main components: